DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

 **D. Do you estimate the uncertainty in your estimates using cross-validation?**

+We performed cross-validation using RandomizedSearchCV during our hyperparameter tunning stage.
+- For our KNN regressor model, we use RandomizedSearchCV to get the most optimal 'n_neighbors' and 'weights'.
+- For our Ridge regressor model, we use  RandomizedSearchCV to get the best 'alpha'.
+- For our LightGBM regressor model, we use  RandomizedSearchCV to get the best 'max_depth', 'learning_rate', and 'n_estimators'.
+- For our Random Forest regressor model, we use  RandomizedSearchCV to get the best 'n_estimators' and 'max_features'.

 **E. Can you say how much you are overfitting?**